juliantheuma/Snow-Finance/README.md

 6. Login to your account again and funds should be added to your account

-7. Enter **TEST_A** in the search bar, and click the search icon
+7. Type in a stock you would like to order and click the search icon.

-8. Place a **Long** order on TEST_A stocks for the dollar amount you would like.
-Note: 1 TEST_A stock = $200
+8. Fill in the middle section form to place an order on the stock

 9. Wait for the order to be processed.
-Note: This might take up to 5 minutes.
+Note: This might take a while, due to the Chainlink testnet oracle

-10. **Close** your trade
-Note: on selling, TEST_A stock is equivalent to $400

-11. You should receive **100%** profit on your order amount

-12. There is a **0.25% commission** if you don't hold a Snowman NFT

-13. Select the Snowmen Tab

-14. Claim your free Snowman NFT

-15. repeat steps 7 - 10

-16. You Should receive exactly double the amount you invested in stock A, without commission being reduced.

 ## Installation